SiddharthMantri/covid-graphql/readme.md

 ```

-I've also added TimeSeries data from JHU and that is available as
+TimeSeries data from JHU is also available as

 ```graphql
 // time series type is required whereas countryRegion is optional